Komaru-cats/BACAP-Enhanced-Discoveries/README.md

 # Credits
 - @rewerze - Initial Hardcore Addon Version
 - @yungieamongie - A huge help with bug finding
-- coolgirlomega - A huge help with better descriptions/names of advancements
+- coolgirlomega - A huge help with better descriptions/names of advancements, messages for completing the lines of `riddle_me_that`

-Not all advancements were completely invented by us, some were taken from these places:
+Not all advancements were completely invented by us, some were taken from these places or suggested by these people:
 - [Bacap Torture Edition](https://www.planetminecraft.com/data-pack/bacap-torture-edition/?ysclid=lqt5bs9pwk88210964)
 - [Enhanced Advancements](https://www.planetminecraft.com/data-pack/enhanced-advancements/)
 - [Blaze And Caves Advancements Pack Discord Server](https://discord.gg/blaze-and-cave-419383460600348673)
 - [Melwin's Mad Pack](https://www.planetminecraft.com/data-pack/melwin-s-mad-pack-1-20-6/)
 - @insertanicknamehere (Discord)
 - @TomGo (Discord)
+- coolgirlomega (Discord)